 Three modes cover the space.
 They are mutually substitutable for a given heterogeneity descriptor – switching from one to another is a storage choice that does not change what the descriptor means.

 Materialization Mode A: Full Enumeration. coords[N_state, N_atom, 3] with per-state metadata (population, free energy, latent vector).
-Appropriate for Heterogeneity Regime 1 and for factor-graph ensembles where the joint assignment space is small.
+Appropriate for Heterogeneity Regime 1 and for any case where the joint assignment space is small enough to enumerate.
 Simple consumers – visualization tools, PDB depositions – only need to handle this mode.

 Materialization Mode B: Delta Encoding.
 A base conformation plus sparse per-state or per-variable-assignment coordinate deltas.
 Appropriate when most states differ only locally – qFit-like sidechain ensembles where the backbone is unchanged, loop substates where the rest of the chain is unaffected.
 Far more compact than Materialization Mode A for large sparse ensembles.